-Ancient Olynthos in Chalkidiki
+The spectacular Ancient city of Olynthos in Chalkidiki

-The city of ancient Olynthos in Chalkidiki, named by the fruit of the wild fig tree, is built on two hills, between the peninsulas of Sithonia and Kassandra.
+The ancient city of Olynthos in Chalkidiki, named by the fruit of the wild fig tree, is built on two hills, between the peninsulas of Sithonia and Kassandra.
 It was founded by the Bottiaeans in the 7th century B.C.
 The city tried to maintain independency from Athens, Sparta and Macedonia but finally, was occupied and destroyed by Filippos B’.
 After the ancient Stageira, the ancient Olynthos is the next important archaeological site of Chalkidiki.

 Also, the ancient Olynthos, is well known for the mosaics found, which are among the earliest known specimens of the Classsical period.